Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

 \subsection{Conclusion}

-In this contribution we explained a new technique to construct MB representations with a non-trivial example.
-The approach is based on a reformulation of the Method of Brackets.
-Our modified Method of Brackets yields not only one but many possible MB representations where every single one is a valid representation of the full Feynman integral.
+In this contribution, we explained a new technique to construct {\mbr} representations with a non-trivial example.
+The approach is based on a reformulation of the method of brackets.
+Our modified method of brackets yields not only one but many possible {\mbr} representations, where every single one is a valid representation of the full Feynman integral.

 A crucial part of the method is the optimization procedure.
-Here, one has to analyze the graph polynomials for common sub-expressions.
-With this optimization, the method is able to produce low-dimensional MB representations.
+Here, one must analyse the graph polynomials for common subexpressions.
+With this optimization, the method is able to produce low-dimensional {\mbr} representations.